Organize a District Cleanup and Graffiti Removal

 7:30 a.m. to 5 p.m. daily, except City holidays.

 The City of Tulsa offers free yard waste drop-off.
 Residents may dispose of grass, leaves, brush and tree limbs.
 A current drivers license with a Tulsa address or a City of Tulsa utility bill are required.
 Wood chips are available for free, as well.
-This cannot be used for general waste from commercial businesses.

 Keep Oklahoma Beautiful Programs